SteelCompendium/compendium/docs/Rules/Ancestries/Devil.md

 One of the red candles suddenly guttered out, making the small room noticeably darker.
 "Damn and blast!" he hissed.
 Then he relit it from another candle.

 Stepping back to admire his handiwork, Adelard crossed his arms and nodded.
-He'd spent his last coppers on the candles—they weren't cheap.
+He'd spent his last coppers on the candles-they weren't cheap.
 And he feared the skull might be fake, but did it matter?
-The book just said *a* skull—it didn't even specify a *human* skull!
+The book just said *a* skull-it didn't even specify a *human* skull!
 Did it matter if it was real?
 It was probably real.
 What kind of market was there for replica skulls?
 But it was awfully cheap.
 Anyway, did it matter?
 How would the ritual *know* if the skull was real?

 He was wittering, putting off the inevitable.
 He pulled himself together.
 It was either going to work, or it wasn't, and wittering wasn't going to help.
-He opened the book and turned the page—then began to speak the ritual.
+He opened the book and turned the page-then began to speak the ritual.

 Moments later, the candles flared, there was a burst of flame, and acrid brimstone filled his nostrils.
-When the smoke cleared … there was a devil standing in his basement—dark purple skin, horns, even a twitching tail.
+When the smoke cleared... there was a devil standing in his basement-dark purple skin, horns, even a twitching tail.

 "Aha!
 Yes, finally."
 The creature rubbed his hands together.
 "It's about time," he said, pulling on the bottom of his waistcoat to straighten it.
 "Now then!
 How does it go?
 Oh, yes."
 He cleared his throat.
-"On behalf of my lord, his grace Archduke Dispater, Lord of Dis, I am empowered to offer you …" But his speech fell on deaf ears.
+"On behalf of my lord, his grace Archduke Dispater, Lord of Dis, I am empowered to offer you..."
+But his speech fell on deaf ears.

 "It worked!"
 Adelard said, holding his clenched fists up.
 "Ahahaha!
 It worked!
 Finally, after *years*!
 I will have my revenge!
-Hahaha …! \*cough\* \*cough\*" Adelard was suddenly gripped by a coughing fit, but he kept crowing.
+Hahaha...! \*cough\* \*cough\*" Adelard was suddenly gripped by a coughing fit, but he kept crowing.

-"Dismiss me from service, will they?! \*cough\* Old and useless … am I?!
+"Dismiss me from service, will they?! \*cough\* Old and useless... am I?!
 I'll show *them*!"
 He coughed again, fighting to breathe now.
-"I will *hex* them and *torture* them until they …"
+"I will *hex* them and *torture* them until they..."

 He stopped cavorting and capering, and his eyes went wide.
-"Until they … until …" He clutched his chest.
+"Until they... until..."
+He clutched his chest.

 "Uh-oh," the devil said, genuinely worried.

 "HNNG!"
 Adelard grunted.
 Then he collapsed to the ground, curled into a fetal position, obviously in immense pain.

 "Nono.
 Nurse!" the devil called out.
 "Doctor?!
-Is anyone … you should lie down.
+Is anyone... you should lie down.
 Well, you are lying down.
-Do some … some deep-breathing exercises.
+Do some... some deep-breathing exercises.
 Have a cup of tea!
-That always …"
+That always..."

 Adelard gasped one last time and uncurled, muscles relaxed.
 Eyes open but unseeing.

-"… calms me down," the devil said quietly.
+"... calms me down," the devil said quietly.

 Suddenly, the candles were extinguished as one, plunging the room into pitch blackness.
 The devil's hellsight meant this was only a minor inconvenience for him.
 "Um," he said to the empty room.
 "Uh-oh."